xy-241/CS-Notes/content/C/C String.md

 - The syntax is `char *fgets(char *str, int size, FILE *stream);`

 >[!important] More reliable
-> `fgets()` reads until the first newline character or the specified `size` is reached, whichever comes first.
+> `fgets()` reads until the first newline character or the specified `size`(`size-1` chars) is reached, whichever comes first.
 So we can control how large the input will be; any excess will simply be ignored.
 >
 > The `\n` is read in as one character.